pwillis-els/terraformsh/README.md

     dynamodb_table  - The DynamoDB table your Terraform state will be managed in

 # Examples

- - Run plan, ask for approval, then apply the plan:
+ - Run 'plan', ask for approval, then 'apply' the plan:
     ```
-    ./terraformsh \
+    $ ./terraformsh \
       -f ../terraform.tfvars.json \
       -f override.auto.tfvars.json \
       -b ../backend.tfvars \